Niraja85/Rock-Paper-Scissors-Lizard-Spock/README.md

 * Message display while playing
     * First Scenario:
         * If the player chooses 'rock' and the computer selection is 'paper', then the message displayed is "Paper covers rock.
 Computer wins!!" and the color of the message area box changes to red for "Computer's win.
+        * The message was displayed as expected.

     ![Computer wins](docs/readme_images/Message1.png)

     * Second Scenario:
         * If the player chooses 'lizard' and the computer chooses 'paper' then the message displayed is "Lizard eats paper.You win!!" and the color of the message area box changes to green for all player wins.
+        * The message was displayed as expected.
     ![Player wins](docs/readme_images/Message2.png)

     * Third Scenario:
         * If both the player and computer choices are same, for example both chose 'lizard' then the message displayed is "Its a Draw!!" and the color of the message area box changes to light blue in color.
+        * The message was displayed as expected.

     ![Draw](docs/readme_images/Message3.png)

     * Fourth Scenario:
         * When the Player wins (after completeing 12 points first), then the message displayed is "You Won.
 Click Reset to play again" and the color of the message area is green.
+        * The message was displayed as expected.

     ![Player-Win](docs/readme_images/Player-win.png)

     * Fifth Scenario:
         * When the computer wins the message displayed is "Oh you lost.
 Computer wins.
 Click reset to play again" and the color of the message area box is red.
+        * The message was displayed as expected.

     ![Computer-win](docs/readme_images/Comp-win.png)

 ## Deployment